Fix for the sticky, stiff, noisy spacebar problems with Microsoft's natural ergonomic keyboard 4000

 Keep the bar tilted forward and make sure that the two "arms" of the "coathanger" (as Microsoft seems to call it) are directed backwards and rest in front of the L-shaped plastic brackets.
 The arms will slide underneath the brackets when you click the spacebar back in place, but first make sure that the stud with the roll of paper rests in the receiving post.
 Press the spacebar down until it clicks in place.

-Replace the other keys.
+Put back the other keys.
 Pay attention to the N-key which has a small coathanger as well.
-Its arms need to slide under their plastic brackets too.
+The arms need to slide under their plastic brackets too.

 THAT'S IT!
 Type away.
 I have been using it for two years now, without any complaints whatsoever.